Best Mutual Funds to Invest in India: A Complete Guide

 International funds allow Indian investors to diversify globally and take advantage of opportunities in developed and emerging markets.

-Why consider international funds in 2025:
+Why consider international funds:

 - Geographical diversification